sheinbergon/useragent-analyzer/README.md

 ## Dependencies :

 Simply add the 'useragent-analyzer-dist' dependency.

 Note that this distribution jar relies on the user providing the j2v8 jar for the targeted architecture.
-The following examples target 64 bit linux execution environemnts, but other operating systems are supported as well.
+The following examples targets 64 bit linux execution environments, but other operating systems are supported as well.
 See [Maven Central](https://mvnrepository.com/artifact/com.eclipsesource.j2v8) for additional information.

 Maven: